tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 # Privilege Escalation
-The Windows Registry can be used to configure Windows for a cascade of use cases.
+The [Windows registry](https://en.wikipedia.org/wiki/Windows_Registry) can be used to configure Windows for a cascade of use cases.
 One of these is to [configure automatic logons](https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon).
 This feature allows anyone to log in automatically with a preconfigured account.
-Credentails for this preconfigured account are usually stored under the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WinLogon`.
+Credentials for this preconfigured account are usually stored under the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WinLogon`.
 If we query the registry for this key, we discover that autologons are configured for the `Administrator` account!

 {% highlight none linenos %}
 PS C:\inetpub\wwwroot\internal-01\log> @@Get-ItemProperty -Path 'Registry::HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WinLogon'@@